Lapeyus/QwinixTechChallenge/README.md

         }]
       },
 </code>
-<h3>The stack should maintain 3 instances running at any given time</h3>.
+###The stack should maintain 3 instances running at any given time
 <code>

       "UpdatePolicy": {